chipsalliance/verible/verilog/tools/obfuscator/README.md

     --load_map (If provided, pre-load an existing translation dictionary (written by --save_map).
 This is useful for applying pre-existing transforms.); default: "";
+    --preserve_interface (If true, module name, port names and parameter names will be preserved.
+The translation map saved with --save_map will have identity mappings for these identifiers.
+When used with --load_map, the mapping explicitly specified in the map file will have higher priority than this option.); default: false;
     --save_map (If provided, save the translation to a dictionary for reuse in a future obfuscation with --load_map.); default: "";
 ```